Fitzroya

+The genus is ancient with it dating back to the Cretaceous of South America.
+Fossils are also known from the Paleogene of Tasmania, Australia (particularly from the now extinct Fitzroya tasmanensis).

 Description

-Fitzroya cupressoides is the largest tree species in South America, normally growing to 40–60 m, but occasionally more than 70 m, and up to 5 m in trunk diameter.
+Fitzroya cupressoides is the largest tree species in South America, normally growing to 40–60 m (130–200 ft) but occasionally more than 70 m (230 ft), and up to 5 m (16 ft) in trunk diameter.
 Its rough pyramidal canopy provides cover for the southern beech, laurel and myrtle.
 The largest known living specimen is Alerce Milenario in Alerce Costero National Park, Chile.
-It is more than 60 m tall, with a trunk diameter of 4.26 m.
-Much larger specimens existed before the species was heavily logged in the 19th and 20th centuries; Charles Darwin reported finding a specimen 12.6 m in diameter.
+It is more than 60 m (200ft) tall, with a trunk diameter of 4.26 m (14.2 ft).
+Much larger specimens existed before the species was heavily logged in the 19th and 20th centuries; Charles Darwin reported finding a specimen of 12.6m circumference (some 4.01m in diameter).

 The leaves are in decussate whorls of three, 3–6 mm long (to 8 mm long on seedlings) and 2 mm broad, marked with two white stomatal lines.
 This is a dioecious species, with male and female cones on separate trees.
 The cones are globose, 6–8 mm in diameter, opening flat to 12 mm across, with nine scales in three whorls of three.
 Only the central whorl of scales is fertile, bearing 2–3 seeds on each scale; the lower and upper whorls are small and sterile.
 The seeds are 2–3 mm long and flat, with a wing along each side.
 The seeds mature 6–8 months after pollination.

 The thick bark of F. cupressoides may be an adaptation to wildfire.

 In 1993 a specimen from Chile, "Gran Abuelo" or "Alerce Milenario", was found to be 3622 years old, making it the second oldest fully verified (by counting growth rings) age for any living tree species, after the bristlecone pine.
+More recent research proposed that this individual corresponds to the oldest tree in the world.